mrychlik/worldly-ocr/LogisticRegressionApp/README.md

 [Mathworks](http://mathworks.com) website.
 As previously indicated, this **does not require MATLAB or MATLAB license**.

-## How to create a standalone app installer
+## How to create a standalone app installer?

 These are the steps: